jamesburton/passwordless/README.md

 		=> http://localhost:7071/api/SendTokenEmail/bob@example.com/true
 		=> http://localhost:7071/api/SendTokenEmail/alice@example.com
 	* You should see a new user created, the same user matched, the user updated with new tokens, then a 2nd user created
-* Now we will add SendGrid bindings
+* Now we will prepare to add SendGrid bindings
 	* Add the package `dotnet add package Microsoft.Azure.WebJobs.Extensions.SendGrid`
 	* Get an API token from SendGrid (register an app and generate a key if you do not have one, but their free tier should suffice here)
 	* Add `SendGridApiKey` to `Values` in `local.settings.json`